whatbirdisthat/vim-yavin/README.md

     cd .vim
     git submodule init
     git submodule update
-    ln -s ~/.vim/yavin/vimrc ~/.vimrc
+    ln -s ~/.vim/bundle/yavin/vimrc ~/.vimrc

 Yavin is about one thing: the TEXT .
 No fake metal borders, no 'window', no 'menu', no 'toolbar', no 'death-star' - just the actual TEXT.

-Yavin defines some keys and behaviours in `yavin/vimrc` that are geared towards use by those who don't like mice or bright lights.
+Yavin defines some keys and behaviours in `bundle/yavin/vimrc` that are geared towards use by those who don't like mice or bright lights.

 Browse the `bundle` dir to see which scripts are collected by Yavin.

-You might not always have all of these scripts turned on (eg why run two commenters?) but I like them all the same, and it costs nothing to subscribe to their trunk (or someone's mirror) with Github.
+You might not always have all of these scripts enabled (eg why run two commenters?) but I like them all the same, and it costs nothing to subscribe to their trunk (or someone's mirror) with Github.